01. From Files To Databases

 • Avoid in-place updates by renaming files.

-• Avoid in-place updates using logs.
+• Avoid in-place updates with logs.

 2. Append-only logs.